 Causes of Inflation

-Why to measure inflation?
+Why measure inflation?

 The importance of measuring inflation includes –